Showing posts with label Indic Traditions. Show all posts

 In India, I have travelled widely, from the Vivekanand rock in Kanyakumari to the Kumbh mela in Prayagraj.
 There have been many beautiful moments and it is always fulfilling to see the beauty in temples, mosques and churches.

 Yet, when I think of my unforgettable spiritual moments, they are usually not associated with any of these places.
-However, I love the Hindu idea of creating statues out of mud for specific festivals and at the end, immerging those statues in the sea or a rivers.
+However, I love the Hindu idea of creating statues out of mud for specific festivals and at the end, immersing those statues in the sea or a rivers.
 The divinity is thus an expression of nature, which goes back to nature.
 I love the sight of old broken statues left near the rivers.

 While travelling in Assam, it was common to find statues of Durga, Kali and Saraswati left near the rivers and invariably, I used to stop to look at them.